Skip to main content

 • 2020-2024: Angela Trudell Vasquez

-Steven Espada Dawson is our current Poet Laureate, serving since January, 2024.
-Dawson is a first-generation Mexican American who grew up in East Los Angeles the son of a single mother.
-He earned a BA from University of Colorado Denver and an MFA from Purdue University.
-He has served as a poetry editor for Copper Nickel and Sycamore Review and has taught creative writing at high schools, universities, libraries, and prisons across the country.
+Steven Espada Dawson is from East Los Angeles.
+The son of a Mexican immigrant, he is a former Ruth Lilly Fellow and Wisconsin Institute for Creative Writing Fellow.
+He has served as a poetry editor for Copper Nickel and Sycamore Review and has taught creative writing at universities, libraries, and prisons across the country.
+His poems appear in many journals and have been anthologized in Best New Poets, Pushcart Prize, and Sarabande’s Another Last Call.
 Learn more about Steven on his website

 Email poetlaureate@cityofmadison.com to contact the current Poet Laureate.